spence-s/flat-xo/readme.md

 ### The --ts option

 By default, `XO` will handle all aspects of [type aware linting](https://typescript-eslint.io/getting-started/typed-linting/), even when a file is not included in a tsconfig, which would normally error when using ESLint directly.
-However, this incurs a small performance penalty of having to look up the tsconfig each time in order to calculate and write an appropriate default tscfonfig to use for the file.
-In situations where you are linting often, you may want to configure your project correctly for type aware linting.
+However, this incurs a small performance penalty of having to look up the tsconfig each time in order to calculate and write an appropriate default tsconfig to use for the file.
+In situations where you are linting often, you may want to configure your project [correctly for type aware linting](https://typescript-eslint.io/getting-started/typed-linting/).
 This can help performance in editor plugins.

 ### Monorepo